LATINO YOUNG ADULT LEADERSHIP ACADEMY: AVANZA

 Dates and Themes of Avanza Sessions:

-We are inviting young adults to contact us in order to receive an application for the academy, which will start in January 2017.
+We are inviting young adults to contact us in order to receive an application for the next program, which will start in Fall of 2017.
 We will be able to accept 15 participants, and there will be a recruiting process which will be organized and executed by the board member/volunteer committee, who will also select the participants.

 History of AVANZA